xot/tagger/README.md

 ![Tagger interface](popup.png "Popup")

 The popup contains a text input field to enter a tag string.
 While typing, a drop down list of all tags matching this string appears.
-The tag can be selected from this list by clicking with the mouse, or pressing the arrow down key repeatedly to select one and pressing the right arrow to complete it in the text input field (unfortunately without any visual feedback at the moment, see limitations below).
+The tag can be selected from this list by clicking with the mouse, or pressing the arrow down key repeatedly to select one and pressing the right arrow to complete it in the text input field.
 Pressing the RETURN key adds the selected tag to the selected messages.

 The four buttons in the popup perform the following functions:

 - Add: adds an existing tag to the selected messages.
 Does nothing if the tag string currently entered does not exist.
-Pressing RETURN is the same as pressing the Add button.
+Pressing the RETURN key is the same as pressing the Add button.
 - Create + add: creates a new tag and adds it to the selected messages.
 Does nothing if the tag string currently entered already exists.
 - Clear: removes all tags from the selected messages.
 - Close: closes the popup and does nothing.
-Pressing ESC or clicking outside the popup does the same.
+Pressing the ESC key or clicking outside the popup does the same.

 ## Installation